Administration puts off decision on tariffs for EU, others

 The EU has said if it loses its exemption it will retaliate with its own tariffs on U.S. goods imported to Europe.

+A spokeswoman for Chancellor Angela Merkel said in a statement Tuesday that Germany as part of the EU will now "discuss how to continue."

+"Neither the EU nor the U.S. can have an interest in an escalation of their trade tensions," the statement said, adding that, "rather, both sides would profit from a further deepening of their trade relations."

 The confrontation stems from the president's decision in March to slap tariffs of 25 percent on imported steel and 10 percent on imported aluminum.
-Trump justified the action by saying it was needed to protect American metal producers from unfair competition and bolster national security.
+Trump said he acted to protect American metal producers from unfair competition and bolster national security.
 But the announcement, which followed an intense internal White House debate, triggered harsh criticism from Democrats and some Republicans and roiled financial markets.

 At the time, Trump excluded several vital trading partners - the European Union, Mexico, Canada, Australia, Argentina and Brazil - from the tariffs.